Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Performance Evaluation

-The impact of network partitioning is another notable perspective of the analysis.
-All models enhanced with network partitioning information show significant improvements in speed estimation, which is shown in Fig.~\ref{fig: NP statistics}.
-For example, the GAT-GRU model with partitioning (GAT-GRU-P) reduces the MAE to 1.0404 km/h and the RMSE to 2.3162 km/h from the non-partitioned GAT-GRU's MAE of 1.3131 km/h and RMSE of 2.7091 km/h, marking improvements of approximately 20.8\% and 14.5\% respectively.
-Across all models, the average improvement in MAE is around 15.7\%, while the average improvement in RMSE is approximately 11.8\%.
-These enhancements highlight the effectiveness of dividing the road network into more homogeneous sub-regions, which facilitates a more accurate capture of localized traffic patterns, thereby significantly enhancing the accuracy of traffic speed estimation.
 To further evaluate the proposed LCF, we analyzed the error speed distributions between the MFD and the proposed GAT-GRU-P model, as depicted in Fig.~\ref{fig: Error Speed Distribution}.
 The MFD model, shown in gray, displays a broad error spread, indicating a high variance with substantial deviations in both directions.
 In contrast, the GAT-GRU-P model has a tighter distribution with a peak near zero error, demonstrating more precise and consistent speed estimations.
 We also visualize the results of models incorporating network partitioning from two different aspects: the absolute error of each link at peak production time and the speed profile with random road links.
 These visualizations are depicted in Fig.~\ref{fig: network speed} (a) - (h) and Fig.~\ref{fig: speed profile} (a) - (h).
 These figures clearly illustrate lower errors and closer alignment with ground truth for the models with partitioning information, particularly the proposed GAT-GRU-P model.
 In Fig.~\ref{fig: network speed}, lighter colors signify lower errors.
 The results indicate the superior performance of deep learning models, particularly our proposed models.
 Similarly, in Fig.~\ref{fig: speed profile}, the proposed model shows a great matching result with the ground truth, further validating its efficacy.